o-murphy/o-murphy/README.md

 ## 🚀 About Me

-I am a passionate developer with a love for creating innovative solutions.
+Based in Kyiv, Ukraine.
+Passionate about building sustainable and scalable systems.

+Creator of the leading open-source ballistics project — a 3-DOF + spin-drift ballistic solver with extensive customization features.

+Experienced in cross-platform development and cross-language integration (Cython, WASM, C++).
+Author of [ebalistyka] (Ballistic Calculator built with Flutter), [bclibc] (high performance C++ ballistic calculation engine), and [pydfuutil] (Python DFU utility wrapper).

+Former Telematics Specialist, currently working with IoT solutions.

-I enjoy working on both front-end and back-end projects, and I am always eager to learn new technologies and improve my skills.
+Always eager to learn new technologies and deliver innovative solutions.

 ## 🛠 Skills